sgago/thestudyguide/algorithms/algorithms.md

 Again, guessing the optimal solution from the size of input elements constraint is certainly error prone.
 This could *maybe suggest a solution for you maybe*.

 ## Pedantic sidenote
-Skip this section if your new to Big O notation.
+Skip this section if your new to Big O notation or want to save yourself some time.

 In business, we often use "Big O" loosely to talk about how an algorithm performs in the average or worst case.
-We typically want to quickly communicate the expected runtime without writing a ten page white paper on the topic.
+We rapidly communicate an expected runtime without writing a ten page whitepaper proof.
 In academia, however, the business definition is closer to *Big Theta* which covers the expected-case.

 You see, Big O actually describes the worst complexity of an algorithm-not the expected case-using an upper bound.
 Take a loop like

 ```go
 func pedanticComplexity() {
   for i := 0; i < N; i++ {